nkadel/rt4builder-4.2.x/README.md

 Maintainer:   Nico Kadel-Garcia
 Maintainer Email: nkadel@gmail.com

+Note:
+    This system builds RT version 4 and all its dependencies for RHEL 7 based on the current release in Fedora.
+It also builds some added RT perl modules for enduser use.
+It's suitable for replacing the older "rt3" package in EPEL, but is not laid out identically, so it is not a drop-in replacement.

 Usage:
     make install - build, and install for local access, the full build requirements for RT4.
 This is the normal bootstrap